-Once the breach is closed (alternatives 1 and 3), sediment transport on the ocean side and bay side would return to pre-breach processes.
-The extensive flood delta established by the wilderness breach would likely not grow or redistribute due to reduced water velocities.
+Once the breach is closed (alternative 1 and alternative 3, if the National Park Service determines that the breach poses a threat to life and/or property), sediment transport on the ocean side and bay side would return to processes similar to those present prior to the breach.
+The extensive flood delta established by the wilderness breach would not expand or redistribute due to elimination of flood currents and reduced water velocities.
 On the ocean side after closure, sediment transport would continue to be dominated by longshore westward transport, but it would no longer be influenced by the breach.
 The localized erosion immediately west of the breach would lessen or stop.

-Currently, the breach has affected sediment transport and geomorphology; however, these impacts along with impacts from a closed breach seem to be localized and may be more accurately termed changes that occur naturally as part of a dynamic barrier beach system, rather than beneficial or adverse impacts.
+Currently, the breach has affected sediment transport and geomorphology; however, these impacts, along with impacts that would occur from a closed breach, seem to be localized and may be more accurately termed changes that occur naturally as part of a dynamic barrier beach system, rather than beneficial or adverse impacts.